MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/containers/push-image.md

 | **GitHub** | - A [GitHub](https://github.com) account.<br>   - A GitHub repository with a Dockerfile.
 Use the [sample repository](https://github.com/MicrosoftDocs/pipelines-javascript-docker) if you don't have your own project.<br>   - A [GitHub service connection](../../library/service-endpoints.md#github-service-connection) to authorize Azure Pipelines.|
 | **Docker Hub**   | - A [Docker Hub](https://hub.docker.com/) account.<br>   - A [Docker Hub](https://hub.docker.com/) image repository. |

-## Create a Docker service connection
+## Create a Docker registry service connection

 Before pushing container images to a registry, you need to create a service connection in Azure DevOps.
 This service connection stores the credentials required to securely authenticate with the container registry.
-For more information, go to [Service connections](../../library/service-endpoints.md) and [Docker Registry service connections](../../library/service-endpoints.md#docker-registry-service-connection).
+For more information, see [Docker Registry service connections](../../library/service-endpoints.md#docker-registry-service-connection).

-To create a service connection:
+To use the following steps to create a service connection:

 1. In your Azure DevOps project, select **Project settings** > **Service connections**.